xsianz/VRC-Change-Up-Simulator-Windows-x86_64/README.md

 ### Running on WebGL (online) - no download required
 1. Open this link: https://xsianz.github.io/VRC-Change-Up-Simulator-WebGL/
 - Do note that Unity WebGL player takes quite long to load.
+If the page becomes unresponsive, do not kill it - wait for it to load.
-Running directly from Windows is much faster.
+- Running directly from Windows is much faster.

 ## Unity project (scenes and scripts)
-1. Download the project from here: https://drive.google.com/drive/folders/16ei1NJR3pWp3p6V1E470pbxPm0-Pd3wy?usp=sharing
+1. Download the project from here: https://drive.google.com/drive/folders/16ei1NJR3pWp3p6V1E470pbxPm0-Pd3wy?usp=sharing (file was too large for uploading to github)
 2. Unzip the project and load it from Unity Hub

 Caveats: